google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 **TL;DR**

-* Don’t use scroll events or background-position to create parallax animations.
+* Don’t use scroll events or `background-position` to create parallax animations.
 * Use CSS 3D transforms to create a more accurate parallax effect.
 * For Mobile Safari use `position: sticky` to ensure that the parallax effect gets propagated.

-If you want the drop-in solution head over to the [UI Element Samples GitHub repo](https://github.com/GoogleChromeLabs/ui-element-samples) and grab the [Parallax helper JS](https://github.com/GoogleChromeLabs/ui-element-samples/blob/gh-pages/parallax/scripts/parallax.js)!
+If you want the drop-in solution, head over to the [UI Element Samples GitHub repo](https://github.com/GoogleChromeLabs/ui-element-samples) and grab the [Parallax helper JS](https://github.com/GoogleChromeLabs/ui-element-samples/blob/gh-pages/parallax/scripts/parallax.js)!